alex-call/Physics-188-Final-Project/README.md

 pip install -r requirements.txt

-Once the dependencies are installed, run the main script with:
+Once the dependencies are installed, run the main script:

-python 188_FINAL_PROJECT.py
+188_FINAL_PROJECT.ipynb

 After execution, all results and figures produced will be available in the `output/` directory.